Emagister/selenium-server/README.md

 Instructions:
 -------------

-1. Add the following line to your composer.json configuration file: ```"emagister/selenium-server": "2.*"```
+1. Add the following line to your composer.json configuration file: ```"emagister/selenium-server": "2.*"```.
+It should look like this:

-Example:
 ```json
 {
     "config": {